ReFeree: Radar-based efficient global descriptor using a Feature and Free space for Place Recognition: Conclusion

 \section{Conclusion}

 We propose a lightweight and efficient \ac{Radar}-based global descriptor called \textit{Referee}.
 We validate the superiority of our method across datasets from various scenarios.
+However, our method still has few problems to solve like reverse loop or validation by our own dataset.
 In future work, we plan to enhance our descriptor for \ac{SLAM} by incorporating rotation invariance.